 12+ years of designing across consumer products, enterprise, wearables, novel devices, and third-party partnerships.
-Currently leading high-stakes Safety programs for Roblox Studio.
+Currently designing as the Head of Creator Safety at Roblox.

 Led internal program to support junior ICs, tackling imposter syndrome, taste, and comparison bias.